The 20-acre area we call home

 More than 5,000 students call UT Arlington home during the school year, a number that is growing every day.
 Vandergriff Hall and The Lofts at College Park, located inside College Park, are helping boost that statistic and continue the University’s effort to transform itself into a true residential campus.
 This residence hall and apartment complex, respectively, provide on-campus accommodations for hundreds of students, allowing them to become part of the University’s thriving residential population.

 Grab Some Grub

 The University and greater Arlington communities now have an abundance of new dining options to try downtown.
 An assortment of popular restaurants will soon set up shop in College Park, offering enough variety to satisfy even the pickiest of eaters.
-These include Pie Five Pizza Co., Coolberry Frozen Yogurt, Smiling Moose Deli, and Blaze's Sports Grill.
+These include Pie Five Pizza Co., Coolberry Frozen Yogurt and Blaze's Sports Grill.

 Park Your Ride

 The parking garages in College Park were built to accommodate both the University community and downtown Arlington visitors.
 With space to fit 1,800 cars, they feature the latest technology to help ensure safety and security, including numerous video cameras and emergency call boxes.
 The central lot also demonstrates UT Arlington’s continuing commitment to creating a sustainable campus by offering free, public charging stations for electric vehicles.

 The Green at College Park